-Last October, we spent a week in Greece but only two of those days were spent in Athens.
-As you can imagine, two days was hardly long enough to see anything, let alone everything on our list.
-So, I needed to find an option that would maximize our short time in the city.
-As I planned our itinerary, I found this Free Walking Tour on Tripadvisor.
-Since the tour received 5 stars, by a few hundred customers, we decided to give it a shot!
+When my husband and I went to Greece, we spent 2 days in Athens.
+We had 1 day before and one day after our 5 days in Santorini.
+I didn’t want to skip over Athens but we weren’t looking to spend a ton.
+So, I needed to find an option that would maximize our short time while sticking to our budget.
+As I planned our itinerary, I found the Athens Free Walking Tour on Tripadvisor.
+Since the tour received 5 stars, by almost 1000 customers, we decided to give it a shot!

 From the reviews, I knew the tour was FREE but they asked that you tip the guide.
 I didn’t have a problem with tipping since some of the guides do this for a living, not just for fun.
 So, what’s an appropriate tip for a free tour?
 Some people tipped about 10-20 euro but there was one Australian backpacker who only tipped 5.
 Luckily, our guide had a great attitude and appreciated the fact that 5 euro was all the backpacker could spare.